jakewiseberg/ftc_app/frlibs/src/main/java/org/fawkesbots/rc/vendetta/readme.md

 ```

 ##How to use Autonomous
+AUTONOMOUS CLASS IS NOT FINISHED--DO NOT RUN OR YOU WILL ENCOUNTER PROBLEMS!
 You can use the Autonomous class similarly to the OpMode.
 Instead of defining loop(), define autonomous() which will only run once.